 This is perhaps my strongest mbti-letter.
 I hate making decisions.
 I'm really good at seeing and articulating all of the options, and I may even have a strong opinion about which one is the best, but I often need help committing to a particular course of action.

 Most people just use the network: I've helped build it.
 I've monkied with IP stacks, written layer-1 drivers, and built an overlay network for containers.
-I'm especially interested in how SDN and NFV can improve carrier access networks.

 From rock climbing to functional programming, from woodworking to container orchestration, I've taught myself a lot.
 I learn by reading, talking, and doing.